Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 The first two or three sentences should concisely tell them why they should follow you, what are they going to gain by following you (the promise), and the CTA that will make them want to click the link in your bio that will redirect them to your desired landing page.

-Here is how a great bio should look like:
+Here is what a great bio should look like:

 But I’m going to talk about the content later.
 Here I’m talking about the impactful layout of your feed.